Turning Point USA Members Want Candace Owens To Step Down After Hitler Comments

 “We have seen many hard working activists and chapters across the United States dissociate with Turning Point USA simply because they can’t align themselves with the rhetoric and statements that have come out.”

 And the rhetoric the statement mentions is in reference to her statements about Hitler and nationalism.
-Owens and Turning Point USA co-founder Charlie Kirk had been on a tour of Great Britain in an effort to launch Turning Point U.K. when she was asked questions about nationalism and Western politics, says The Inquisitr.
+Owens and Turning Point USA co-founder Charlie Kirk had been on a tour of Great Britain in an effort to launch Turning Point U.K. when she was asked questions about nationalism and Western politics, says the Inquisitr.

 Watch Candace Owens Talk Openly with Sargon of Akkad Regarding Kanye’s Public Distance From the #Blexit Movement https://t.co/0fig9AY0i8